 A kitten should stay with his mother until an absolute minimum of 8 weeks, preferably 12 weeks.
-Even though he is relatively independent by 8 weeks and can survive without his mum, there are social benefits to staying with her and his siblings.
+Even though he is relatively independent by 8 weeks and can survive without his mum, however there are social benefits to staying with her and his siblings.

 6-8 weeks - Kittens are now eating 4 small meals a day, but still nursing from mum.